Setup Tableau CRM

 - Just under your name, click Permission Set Assignments.

-- At the top of the page, under Permission Set Assignments, you can see that you’ve already been assigned a permission set.
+- At the top of the page, under Permission Set Assignments, you can see that you’ve already been assigned permission sets.
 Click Edit Assignments.

-- At the top of the list, you can see the default permission sets that ship with an Analytics Platform license, Einstein Analytics Platform Admin, and Einstein Analytics Platform Admin.
+- At the top of the list, you can see the default permission sets that are included with a Tableau CRM platform license: Tableau CRM Platform Admin and Tableau CRM Platform User.

 - Have a look at the permissions included in each set.
 In the Setup panel at far left, right-click Permission Sets and open the link in a new window.

-- Click Einstein Analytics Platform Admin, then System Permissions to see the user permissions included in that permission set.
-Then click back twice and do the same thing for the Einstein Analytics Platform User permission set.
+- In the window you just opened, click Tableau CRM Platform Admin, then System Permissions to see the user permissions included in that permission set.
+Then click back twice and do the same thing for the Tableau CRM Platform User permission set.

-- Now that you know what permissions they contain, select one of them and click the Add arrow to add it to the Enabled Permission Sets list.
+- Go back to the Permission Sets screen that should still be open in the first window (from Step 5).
+Now that you know what permissions the permission sets contain, select one of them and click the Add arrow to add it to Enabled Permission Sets list.

-Analytics gives you choice over how to assign permissions to members of your team.
-You can enable other features to enhance their Analytics experience.
+Tableau CRM gives you choice over how to assign permissions to members of your team.
+You can enable other features to enhance their Tableau CRM experience.
 We’ll look at how to do that next.